OpenF2/F2/docs/src/developing-f2-apps.md

 % Developing F2 Apps

-You've come to the right place if you want to start building F2 apps.

-Before continuing, make sure you’ve:

-Cloned the F2 repo on GitHub or downloaded the latest build..
-Browse to the quick start guide to find out how.

-Read about the F2 Framework.There are a few important concepts to help you better understand apps, containers and context.
+<p class="lead">You've come to the right place if you want to start building F2 apps.
+Before continuing, make sure you've cloned the F2 repo on GitHub or downloaded the latest build.
+Browse to the [quick start guide](https://github.com/OpenF2/F2#quick-start) to find out how.
+Secondly, [read about the F2 Framework](index.html#framework).
+There are a few important concepts to help you better understand apps, containers and context. </p>

 Defined very simply, an F2 app is a `javascript` file which contains your app manifest.
 Technically an F2 app is one of two things: